devzendo/transputer-macro-assembler/README.md

   * Bugfix: Packaging was created a shaded jar containing all dependencies, and also adding all dependency libraries.
     Having two copies of everything was causing an SLF4J warning of duplicate classes, in addition to being wasteful of disk space.
+  * Added the `bin/tmasm-lst-to-sym.pl` perl script to extract symbols and their addresses from a listing file, for use by the emulator during debugging.

 0.0.1 First release
 * Bugfix: Any offsets to symbols in direct instructions (which required offset transformation) were not